 There are other obstacles to reservoir construction, including displacement of entire communities and destruction of endangered species habitats.
 Property rights and environmental externalities are taken more seriously now than they were during the 1970s.
 New construction would likely spark more drawn-out legal battles.

 Oklahoma’s third comprehensive water plan was signed into law in 2012.
 The Oklahoma Water Resources Board’s Comprehensive Water Plan (CWP) and the Water for 2060 Act provide an outline of the state’s water plans for the next several decades.
-The full CWP is available here and includes much needed updates to water infrastructure.
+The full CWP is available here and includes much-needed updates to water infrastructure.
 The CWP also calls for the establishment of regional water authorities to oversee water management and includes several different plans for alternative climate change scenarios.
-The Water for 2060 Act centers around a goal to consume now more freshwater in 2060 than the state consumed in 2012.
+The Water for 2060 Act centers around a goal to consume no more freshwater in 2060 than the state consumed in 2012.
 The state’s population is projected to grow by 50% of 2012 numbers by 2075.